BranislavModriansky/peregrin/README.md

     - Time series;
     - Superplots.
 - Export figures in SVG format and more.

+> [!TIP]
+>
+> See the [User's Guide](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#users-guide) for a walk-through of the app's features!
+>
+> See a more detailed documentation of what's [Under the Hood: Computation & Visualization](https://github.com/BranislavModriansky/peregrin/wiki/Peregrin#under-the-hood:-computation-&-visualization)

 <!-- TODO: Describe the problem this project solves, the motivation, and the goals. -->
 <!-- TODO: List key features and a brief overview of the architecture/tech stack if helpful. -->